delhoume/BigMars/README.md

-This project is a guide for creating an single TIFF file and a Deep Zoom structure that will allow viewing interactively a gigantic (42678000 x 2086480 pixels, that's a lot, at 8.9 terapixels).
+This project is a guide for creating a **single TIFF file** and a Deep Zoom structure that will allow viewing interactively a gigantic (**42678000 x 2086480 pixels**, that's a lot, at 8.9 terapixels) imaage of Mars surface.

-The final TIFF image weights about 1 Terabyte, JPEG compressed (much more if Deflate is used), includes pre-computed sublevels and is tiled to allow even modest computers to be able to view, zoom unzoom pan the full image.
+The final TIFF image weights about 1 Terabyte, JPEG compressed (much more if Deflate is used), includes pre-computed sublevels and is tiled to allow even modest computers to be able to view (zoom, unzoom, pan).

 This specially crafted pyramidal tiled TIFF can be opened with my Open Source software for Windows https://github.com/delhoume/vliv .
 The generated Deep Zoom structure can be served using any HTTP server and visualized with a browser thanks to the OpenSeaDragon project :